meta53/XirisBot/README.md

 ```
 ###### MQ2Melee
 Standard plugin generally.
 Used to handle the auto skills portion of meleeing, such as backstab/frenzy/kick etc. Note: if there is a desire, I can eliminate this and run it entirely within the macro.
+###### MQ2WorstHurt
+Plugin available in modern compiles that replacing for loops looking at group, and xtarget members hp points.
+See https://www.redguides.com/wiki/MQ2WorstHurt
 #### Everquest Build
 While Xiris bot would work with UF, the MQ2 Plugin requirements mean that only the ROF2 build of Everquest will work properly without a huge degredation of service and code changes.
 ### Loading
 #### bot_loader.mac
 This macro will load the class specific macro.
 Think of this as a bootstrapper, or loader.
 The best way to accomplish loading the macro on all toons is to create a single hotkey on your tank wit the line: ```/dgza /mac bot_loader ${Me.Name} Xiria Xirea 85```